jakobnissen/ErrorTypes.jl/README.md

 safe_div(num::Integer, den::Integer)::Option{Float64} = iszero(den) ? nothing : Some(num / den)
 ```

-__@some__
+__@?__
 If you make an entire codebase of functions returning `Result`s, it can get bothersome to constantly check if function calls contain error values and propagate those error values.
-To make this process easier, use the macro `@some`, which automatically propagates any error values.
+To make this process easier, use the macro `@?`, which automatically propagates any error values.
 If this is applied to some expression `x` evaluating to a `Result` containing an error value, this results in `return extract(x)`.
 If it contains a result value, this results in `extract(x)`.

 For example, suppose you want to implement a safe version of the harmonic mean function, which in turn uses a safe version of `inv`: